 - Disagreement is not a dirty word 💡

-- Leaders should work to create a culture where people can disagree with decisions that could slow down, harm, or break your business 💯
+- Disagreement must happn if a decision could slow down, harm, or break your business 💯

 - Practice active listening, not listening to respond 👂